mclear73/BioinformaticsTools/README.md

 ## Bioinformatics-Tools ##

 ### Description ###
 This is meant to be a repository for bioinformatics resources that I have found helpful in my analyses.
-I will do my best to organize them in a logical fashion...
+I will do my best to organize them in a logical fashion.
+For my pipelines: please see alternative repository.

 ### Useful Databases ###
 - [Plant Transcription Factor Database](http://planttfdb.gao-lab.org/download.php)